 Notes

 - Flours: You can include various combinations of flours with different ratios.
 However, always add more whole wheat flour.
-With lesser amounts of wheat flour, your thepla can become chewy or hard and you won’t be able to roll the dough easily.
+With lesser amounts of wheat flour, the texture can become chewy or hard and you won’t be able to roll the dough easily.
 A relevant point to be remembered is not to increase the amount of gram flour (besan) too much.
-This can make your methi thepla hard and dry.
+This can make the texture hard and dry.

-- Spicing: For a spicy thepla add more green chilies and red chili powder.
+- Spicing: For a spicy version add more green chilies and red chili powder.
 You can always add less or more ground spices and green chilies according to your preferences.

 - Fats: For roasting, you may use ghee (clarified butter) instead of oil.

-- Other Greens: You can make this recipe with green leafy vegetables like spinach or amaranth leaves.
+- Other Greens: You can make this recipe with green leafy vegetables like spinach, moringa leaves or amaranth leaves.

 Nutrition Info (Approximate Values)